advikashali/advikashali.github.io/README.md

 # **My Portfolio**

+## Chapter of Contents
+* Introduction
+* Technologies
+* Project stats
+* Contact

+## Introduction
 This repository is about the portfolio project I am supposed to create for my module; Professional developement and industry employability at Staffordshire University.

+## Technologies
+Project template is by:
+html5up.net

+Project editor
+Atom.io

+## Project Status
+My portfolio is not a finished product yet.
+I plan to make more projects and to link all of them to my website.

+## Contact